From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Why It Worked:

-Value documentation proved ROI: 6-7x average return across 18 projects meant $13K price was justified by results, not arbitrary.
+Value documentation proved ROI: 6–7x average return across 18 projects meant the $13K price was justified by results, not arbitrary.

-Communication framed it correctly: Not “I’m raising prices because I want more money.”
+Communication framed it correctly: not “I’m raising prices because I want more money.”
 Instead: “I’m specializing and my results in this space justify premium positioning.”

 Sienna’s transformation isn’t exceptional because she’s talented—it’s exceptional because she aligned pricing to value while most operators stay underpriced.